Nonlinear discrete Schr\"odinger equations with a point defect: Introduction

-In particular, we are interested in the effect of a delta potential on the existence of ground state solutions, both in the attractive and the repulsive case.
+In particular, for $\gamma>0$ we are interested in the effect of a delta potential on the existence of ground state solutions, both in the attractive and the repulsive case.
 To prove the existence of such solutions, we use a special variational method, consisting in minimizing the action functional under the Nehari manifold.
-In the first step we prove in Proposition \ref{subsection:Nehari} that the Nehari manifold $\mathcal{N}$ is a nonempty.
+In the first step we prove in Proposition \ref{subsection:Nehari} that the Nehari manifold $\mathcal{N}$ is nonempty.
 The second step, proves that a minimizer exists on $\mathcal{N}$.
 Our main result is: \begin{theorem} Let $\gamma>0$.
-Assume
+If $V_0<-\omega$ there exists a ground state with frequency $\omega$ in the sense of Definition \ref{definition:M1}. \end{theorem} In the last step, it is verified that such solutions are critical points of the associated action functional.

-There exists a nontrivial solution to the stationary equation (\ref{eq:stat1}) which is the ground state in the sense of Definition \ref{definition:M1}. \end{theorem} In the last step, it is verified that such solutions are critical points of the associated action functional.
+In \cite{thresh4} the existence of breathers of the DNLS with linear impurities was discussed.
+The authors proved by variational methods the existence of ground states for {\it finite} lattices supplemented with Dirichlet boundary conditions.
+Due to the finite dimension of the associated functional space a straightforward application of the mountain pass theorem is possible.
+In contrast, in the current paper the existence proof concerns {\it infinite} lattices for which, assuring that the associated energy (action) functional exhibits the mountain pass geometry, would require further advanced techniques.
+Instead we use here a different variational approach, namely the Nehari manifold method.
+Nevertheless, our existence proofs are valid for finite lattices too.

 Our second result concerns the existence of excitation thresholds for the creation of ground states with prescribed mass $\nu$.
 Such solutions are physically relevant because the mass is conserved throughout time.
-Being interested in normalized solutions, that is solutions with prescribed $l^2-$norm, we consider a solution $u_n(t)=x_n\exp(i\omega t)$ to the stationary system (\ref{eq:stat1}) as the pair $(x_\nu,\omega_\nu)\in l^2 \times \mathbb{R}$, with $\omega_\nu$ being the Lagrange multiplier to the critical point $x_\nu$ on $S_\nu$.
+Being interested in normalized solutions, that is solutions with prescribed $l^2$ norm, we consider a solution $u_n(t)=x_n\exp(-i\omega t)$ to the stationary system (\ref{eq:stat1}) as the pair $(x_\nu,\omega_\nu)\in l^2 \times \mathbb{R}$, with $\omega_\nu$ being the Lagrange multiplier to the critical point $x_\nu$ on $S_\nu$.
 One looks for solutions with minimal energy constrained to the sphere $S_\nu$

 \begin{definition}Minimization problem ({\bf{M2}}): Let $\gamma>0$.
-A nontrivial solution $x\in S_\nu\subset l^2$ of the stationary equation (\ref{eq:stat1}) said to be a ground state solution if it achieves the infimum of the energy functional $E:\,l^2\mapsto \mathbb{R}$
+A ground state with (prescribed) $\nu>0$ is defined as a minimizer of the energy functional $E:\,l^2\mapsto \mathbb{R}$